(Check our review of the Galaxy S3 (opens in new tab))

-The Galaxy S3 will go head to head with the iPhone 4S when it's released on 30 May, representing the biggest threat to Apple's hegemony.
-Both smartphones have similar suggested retail prices at £499 for the 16GB models, which also makes them the most expensive mainstream handsets on the market.
+The Galaxy S3 went head to head with the iPhone 4S when it was released on 30 May 2012, and represented the biggest threat to Apple's hegemony.
+Both smartphones have similar suggested retail prices which also made them the most expensive mainstream handsets on the market at the time.

 Storage & Memory

 The base 16GB models will probably do the most business, but the S3 can scale up to 128GB.
 The maximum internal storage is 64GB, but the microSDXC slot means that the storage complement in Samsung's flagship handset can be augmented by a further 64GB.
 The Galaxy S3 also comes with 50GB worth of Dropbox storage, free for two years!

 The iPhone 4S, by comparison, also tops out at 64GB of internal storage, but thanks to Apple's need to keep its devices locked down, you won't be able to increase that.
 You do also get Apple's iCloud service thrown in, which allows you to keep your iPhone backed up to the cloud, making it easy to recover your data if you ever lose the phone.

 As far as system memory goes, the iPhone 4S has 512MB while the Galaxy S3 doubles-down to 1GB.

 The S3's larger 4.8in screen sports an impressive resolution of 1,280 x 720.
 While the iPhone's screen is smaller, it also results in a more manageable handset.
 Also, despite the iPhone's lower screen resolution - 960 x 640 - it's 3.5in size results in a higher pixel density of 330ppi, compared to 306ppi on the Galaxy S3.(opens in new tab)

 Both displays are protected by Corning's Gorilla glass but use different technology.
 The iPhone 4S uses an IPS LCD while the S3 incorporates a PenTile HD Super AMOLED.